 National Pre-cast Concrete Association

 Our involvement in the NPCA enables us to offer our clients the latest innovations in product and service.
 At the same time, it gives them peace of mind knowing they are dealing with a plant that is rigorously inspected by an outside firm with extremely high standards.

 For 30 consecutive years, Advance Concrete Products has been awarded status as a National Precast Concrete Association (NPCA) Certified Plant.
 Advance is also one of the longest continuously certified plants in North America having passed all inspections since 1991.
-We are proud to announce our score of 144 out of 145 points in our August 2020 unannounced NPCA plant inspection.
+We are proud to announce zero deficiencies were found in our June 2021 unannounced NPCA plant inspection.
 We congratulate our entire team on achieving 100%!

 The American Water Works Association